Off Menu with Ed Gamble and James Acaster: Live shows

 A live episode of Off Menu was recorded in July 2021 at the Royal Festival Hall with Isy Suttie and Edgar Wright as the guests.
 They returned to record a Christmas episode in 2022.
 Gamble and Acaster toured with 15 Off Menu live shows in October and November 2023.
 They returned to London for a short run at the London Palladium in March 2025 with a number of guests including Julian Clary and Self Esteem.
-More live dates are planned at the Royal Albert Hall for March 2026.
+In March 2026, they recorded live shows at the Royal Albert Hall, with Katherine Ryan and Nish Kumar being amongst their guests.

 Accolades

-In 2022 and 2023 it received a nomination in the Best Comedy Podcast category at the National Comedy Awards.

 Off Menu was nominated for Best Comedy Podcast in the 2019 British Podcast Awards.
 In 2020, Off Menu garnered two nominations in the categories Best Comedy Podcast and Best Entertainment Podcast.
 It was nominated for two awards in 2022 in the Spotlight category—for large, mainstream podcasts—and the Best Live Podcast category.
+In 2023 it was nominated for the Spotlight Award, a category for podcasts with over 100,000 downloads per episode.

+In 2022 and 2023 it received a nomination in the Best Comedy Podcast category at the National Comedy Awards.

 It was nominated for Best Podcast at the 2022 Chortle Awards.
-At the 2023 British Podcast Awards, it was nominated for the Spotlight Award, a category for podcasts with over 100,000 downloads per episode.